Specialized Information for:

 Interns will have the opportunity to make a real difference while learning the ins and outs of a fast-paced nonprofit organization.

-The position requires a time commitment of 30-35 hours per week.
-There is a stipend offered for this internship and we are happy to assist students with receiving academic credit for their internship.
-Candidates must be enrolled in a graduate degree program and have exceptional writing and computer skills, research knowledge, and willingness to work on a wide range of projects.
+Candidates must be enrolled in a graduate or law degree program and have exceptional writing and computer skills, research knowledge, and willingness to work on a wide range of projects.
 This is a fantastic opportunity to learn about the inner workings of a non-profit organization, engage in grassroots advocacy, and gain valuable member development and fundraising skills.

 Specific Duties: